diegopereiraeng/kubernetes-snapshot-extension/README.md

   # Time in seconds between the checks if the default dashboard needs to be recreated
   dashboardCheckInterval: "600"

+  # Number of records in a batch posted to AppD events API
+  batchSize: "100"

   # Events Service Endpoint.
 These Default settings are for SaaS Users.
 Change if you are on Premise